 Today, more and more research confirms that there are benefits to aromatherapy.
 Studies have found that cancer patients and individuals with arthritis experienced less pain when practicing aromatherapy.
-According to experts, various essential oils have also been used for helping digestion, strengthening the body’s immune system, and treating pain and vomiting during child labor.
-So, aromatherapy can be the perfect adjunct therapy for physical, psychological, and spiritual conditions.
+According to experts like MedicalNewsToday and OutWitTrade, various essential oils have also been used for helping digestion, strengthening the body’s immune system, and treating pain and vomiting during child labor.
+So, aromatherapy practices can be a perfect adjunct therapy for physical, psychological, and spiritual conditions.
 All that’s needed are the right tools.

-Here are three key scents that you can use for various Mindful practices:
+Here are three key scents that you can use for various aromatherapy practices:

 - Lavender.
 Lavender is a flowering plant with calming properties, and it works incredibly well for stress.
 The scent also has a soothing effect for those suffering with grief, anxiety, and depression disorders.